Id - Identity of the soul

 Martine Rød and directed by Thomas Hoegh.
-The first version of this work, Terje, was performed in Yokohama, Japan in 2006 with Paal Ritter Schjerven as Co-Director and Director of Cinematography.

-and the latest version premiered in Palestine in 2008.
-In 2009 the show then toured to Doha, Qatar in May and to the Teater Ibsen in Skien, Norway in June.
-The Studio version of id (a smaller, more portable version of the production) had its English premiere at the Cambridge Film Festival on 17 September 2009 and is currently touring the UK.
+The first version of this work, Terje, was performed in Yokohama, Japan, in 2006 with Paal Ritter Schjerven as co-director and director of cinematography.
+The latest version premiered in Palestine in 2008.
+In 2009 the show then toured to Doha, Qatar, in May and to the Teater Ibsen in Skien, Norway, in June.
+The studio version of id (a smaller, more portable version of the production) had its English premiere at the Cambridge Film Festival on 17 September 2009 and is currently touring the UK.